Babies often sleep more or experience disrupted sleep for 24-48 hours after vaccination due to mild immune responses.

 The Role of Fever and Discomfort

-Low-grade fever is a common side effect after vaccinations like DTaP, Hib, or pneumococcal vaccines.
+Low-grade fever is a common side effect after routine vaccinations such as DTaP, Hib, or pneumococcal vaccines.
 Fever itself can make babies feel sleepy but also restless.
 Injection site soreness may cause fussiness that interrupts sleep cycles.

 Common Sleep Changes Seen After Vaccination